Jacket-Chan/auto-archive-extension/README.md

 # auto-archive-extension
-This is an extension that automatically archives any page you view to archive.org
+This is an extension that automatically archives every website you vist to archive.org.